-High-yield bond strength continued into May and pushed the average yield spread down to almost 6%, a level that is slightly lower than our estimate of fair value given low but increasing defaults.
+High-yield bond strength continued into June and pushed the average yield spread below 6%, a level that is slightly lower than our estimate of fair value, given low but increasing defaults.
 We take a more cautious approach, but a "coupon-clipping" environment may still aid suitable investors.
 For fixed income allocations, we emphasize a blend of high-quality intermediate bonds coupled with less interest rate-sensitive sectors such as high-yield bonds for suitable investors.